codewithgauravgupta/social_media_frontend/STEPS.md

     email: mouse2@yopmail.com
     password: 12345678

+# Refactoring the Authentication Flow Code:

-* Create custom hook, Inside the src directory, create a new directory called hooks.
+* Create custom hook, Inside the `src` directory, create a new directory called `hooks`.
 This directory will contain all the Hooks.

-* Inside the newly created directory, add a file called user.actions.js.
+* Inside the newly created directory, add a file called `user.actions.js`.

+* With the functions for retrieving a user, the access and refresh tokens, and the function to set user data in localStorage, we can now call the function in the LoginForm and RegisterForm components.

+* We now have a useful Hook, useUserActions, in the user.actions.js file.
+We will use this Hook to call the login method, replacing the old login logic in the LoginForm.js file.

+* Next, we use the other utils functions in the axios helper and the ProtectedRoute component

+* We will also tweak axios helper.

+* And we are done.
+We have a pure React logic for the authentication flow, which will help us manage the CRUD operations for the posts and comments.

 * We are done with ui for auth, next we will do it for posts.
 We’ll implement listing, creating, updating, and deleting post features.

 * Adding the NavBar component, Inside the src/components/ directory, add a new file called Navbar.jsx.